jessej3000/Booksale/README.md

 # Installation

 1. Backend - Go into backend folder and run "npm i" to install dependencies.
 To run test just type in "npm test".
 To run the backedn just type in "npm start".
 NOTE: backend needs to be running to be able to get the correct computation.
-2. Frontend - Go into frontend folder and run "npm server".
+2. Frontend - Go into frontend folder and run "npm run server".

 Let me know if you have any questions.